odoo/documentation/content/developer/reference/frontend/framework_overview.rst

 Services
 --------

-Services are long lived pieces of code that provide a feature.
+:ref:`Services <frontend/services>` are long lived pieces of code that provide a feature.
 They may be imported by components (with ``useService``) or by other services.
 Also, they can declare a set of dependencies.
 In that sense, services are basically a DI (dependency injection) system.
 For example, the ``notification`` service provides a way to display a notification, or the ``rpc`` service is the proper way to perform a request to the Odoo server.

 The following example registers a simple service that displays a notification every 5 second: